BioSystemsUM/DeepMol/README.md

 make use of pre-built ones.
 It uses the RDKit framework to perform operations on molecular data.

+More detailed and comprehensive documentation in [DeepMol readthedocs](https://deepmol.readthedocs.io/en/latest/).

 ### Table of contents:

 - [Requirements](#requirements)